klchambers/pp5ecommerce/README.md

 ![Checkout](/documentation/screencaps/checkout.png)

-Once delilvery information and card details are entered, a payment processing overlay displays to give feedback to the user that payment is in process.
+Once delivery information and card details are entered, a payment processing overlay displays to give feedback to the user that payment is in process.

 ![Checkout2](/documentation/screencaps/checkout-processing.png)